Appendix D Notes on accessibility

 Symbols and formulas

-All logical symbols and formulas in this book are converted to MathML and displayed using MathJax.
-MathJax provides additional accessibility features for formulas, which are found in the MathJax context menu—activate/right click on any formula to activate it.
-If your screen reader does not read out formulas such as x(A(x)B(x)) you may need to activate Speech Output in the Speech submenu of the MathJax accessibility menu.
+Logical symbols and formulas in this book are converted to MathML and displayed using MathJax.
+MathJax provides additional accessibility features for formulas, which are found in the MathJax context menu.
+With a mouse, you can right click on any formula to activate it.
+Screen readers will announce that formulas can be activated (e.g., NVDA says “application clickable” before every formula to indicate the presence of the MathJax menu.)
+If your screen reader does not read out formulas such as x(A(x)B(x)) you may need to activate Speech Output in the Speech submenu of the MathJax Accessibility menu and reload the page.

-The expressions ‘blank’ and ‘iff’ (‘if’ with two ‘f’s) are used throughout the textbook.
-In the HTML version, ‘blank’ includes an invisible spelled-out word ‘blank’ which screen readers should read out loud.
+The expressions ‘blank ’ and ‘iff’ (‘if’ with two ‘f’s) are used throughout the textbook.
+In the HTML version, ‘blank ’ includes an invisible spelled-out word ‘blank’ which screen readers should read out loud.
 The abbreviation ‘iff’ is short for ‘if and only if’.
-In the HTML version it is coded using an invisible zero-space word joiner character which should make screen readers pronounce ‘iff’ as ‘if-eff’.
+In the HTML version it is coded using an invisible zero-space word joiner character which should make screen readers pronounce ‘iff’ as ‘if-eff’ or ‘aye-eff-eff’.

 Proofs